 Upon successful completion of the Religious Studies proficiency certificate, students will be able to:

 - Compare a variety of religious traditions and recognize the internal diversity of religious traditions.

 - Explain how religions have shaped and are shaped by the experiences and histories of individuals, communities, nations and cultural/geographical regions.

 - Analyze religious texts (written, visual, architectural, aural) and practices, from across the world, using a variety of theoretical approaches.

 Program Entry Requirements:

 This certificate is open to interested students.
-New students are normally required to take the College’s placement test at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of the certificate when applicable.

 Program of Study and Graduation Requirements: